kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 0.9.6 (25.6.2014)
+* bugfix: sometimes sortorder=desc and asc were misinterpreted - should work now

 = 0.9.5 (16.6.2014)
 * removed support for OAuth1
 * bugfix: sortorder=desc was ignored - should work now